-Under Part 7 of the Act the Tribunal has jurisdiction to review decisions to cancel protection visas where the visa holder was in the migration zone when the decision was made, provided the decision was not made because of s.36(2C)(a) or (b) of the Act [commission of certain crimes / threat to security] and the Minister has not issued a conclusive certificate in relation to the decision.8 As the only circumstance in which permanent visas may be cancelled under s.116(1) whilst the visa holder is in the migration zone is where the visa holder is in immigration clearance, the Tribunal's jurisdiction to review cancellations of permanent protection visas under s.116(1) is limited to those where the visa holder is in immigration clearance in Australia at the time of cancellation.
-It appears a permanent protection visa may be cancelled under s.116(1AA) if the decision-maker is not satisfied as to the visa holder's identity.
-Such a decision would be reviewable under Part 7 if the visa holder is in the migration zone when the decision was made.9 However, such cases would likely be rare.
+Under Part 7 of the Act the Tribunal has jurisdiction to review a decision to cancel a protection visa where the visa holder was in the migration zone when the decision was made, provided that:

+- the decision to cancel the visa was not made because of s 5H(2), 36(1C) or 36(2C)(a) or (b) [commission of certain crimes / threat to security] or a security assessment by ASIO;12 or - the decision to cancel the visa was not made by the Minister personally or the Minister has not issued a conclusive certificate that changing or reviewing the decision would be contrary to the national interests.13

+As the only circumstance in which permanent visas may be cancelled under s 116(1) whilst the visa holder is in the migration zone is where the visa holder is in immigration clearance, the Tribunal's jurisdiction to review cancellations of permanent protection visas under s 116(1) is limited to those where the visa holder is in immigration clearance in Australia at the time of cancellation.
+It appears a permanent protection visa may be cancelled under s 116(1AA), s 116(1AB), or s 116(1AC).
+Such a decision would be reviewable under Part 7 if the visa holder is in the migration zone when the decision was made.
+However, such cases would likely be rare.